The Romería, a pilgrimage in Andalusia

 the Romería in Cártama

-Romería San Miguel in Torremolinos
+Romería de San Miguel in Torremolinos

 The Romería El Rocio